Brizy review – Brizy 2.1 update

-Next to that, there are some enhanced options available in Brizy Pro, like shape dividers, image and video filters and integration for Mailchimp and other e-mail providers in the contact form.
+Next to that, there are some enhanced options available in Brizy Pro, like image and video filters and integration for Mailchimp and other e-mail providers in the contact form.

 The last really cool feature of Brizy Pro I want to address is their popup builder.
 Next to the standard URL, you can also add a popup window to a link or button.
 In that popup window, you can add any module you want.
-At the moment, the popup can only be activated by clicking on a link or button, but soon it will also be possible to set other triggers so you can show the popup when a visitor has been on your site for a set amount of time (like 10 seconds), or when he moves to click the page away.
+You can activate the popup by clicking on a link or button, but you can also show it automatically, for example if the visitor is on the page for 10 seconds or if he wants to click the page away.

 Brizy Pro price